-Introduction to Ayurveda - Los Angeles County
+Introduction to Ayurveda - Los Angeles and Orange County

 Dr. Mark Vinick has been an Ayurvedic practitioner for more than 25 years.
 He is a graduate of the California College of Ayurveda, and also is a long time student of the renowned Ayurvedic physician, Vaidya RK Mishra.
 He is considered a leading practitioner in the SVA Ayurveda tradition.
 He is a certified practitioner by the National Association of Ayurvedic medicine, and the California Association of Ayurvedic medicine, where he served as president for 3 years, and was on the board of directors for over 8 years.
 He is also certified by the Association of Ayurvedic Professionals of North America, at their highest level of certification, as a master registered Ayurvedic practitioner.

 AYURVEDIC CONSULTATIONS - HOLISTIC HEALTH - MIND, BODY, SPIRIT

 According to Ayurveda, we are all born with a specific body type (Prakruti or Nature).
 Over time, due to errors in diet, lifestyle, thinking, etc., we move away from our true nature and become imbalanced (Vikruti).
 Gradually, these imbalances produce symptoms, and if allowed to progress, they eventually result in disease.
 Determining our true nature, and identifying where we are imbalanced, and what created these imbalances is what allows the Ayurvedic Practitioner to give specific recommendations to bring us back to our true balanced state of Being.